cronitorio/cronitor-python/README.md

 schedule.every().hour.do(job)
 ```

-The `@cronitor.job` decorator will send telemetry pings when your function begins and exits.
-If an error is raised a `fail` ping will be sent.
-Monitors will be automatically provisioned with the provided key the first time a ping is received.

-### Sending Telemetry Pings
+## Sending Telemetry Events

-If you simply want to send a heartbeat event or want finer control over when/how [telemetry pings](https://cronitor.io/docs/ping-api) are sent,
-you can create a monitor instance and call `.ping` directly.
+If you want to send a heartbeat event, or want finer control over when/how [telemetry events](https://cronitor.io/docs/telemetry-api) are sent for your jobs, you can create a monitor instance and call the `.ping` method.

 ```python
 import cronitor